 Instead, bring out the toys.
 Wand-style toys and stuffed animals are good choices for this type of play.
 Just dangle the wand above the cat’s stomach or toss it a soft toy stuffed with catnip and watch the claws come out!

 A Relaxing Recline

 Every cat has its favorite sleeping position.
-For some this means curling up into a tight ball; for others, it’s more comfy to stretch out on their sides.
-Still others find that there’s nothing more relaxing than laying on their backs.
+For some, this means curling up into a tight ball; for others, stretching out on their sides is more comfy.
+Still, others find that there’s nothing more relaxing than lying on their backs.

-Sometimes cats start out sleeping on their sides and roll over onto their backs while they’re unconscious.
+Sometimes cats start out sleeping on their sides and roll onto their backs while unconscious.
 Other times they start out belly-up and get so comfy that they drift off into dreamland.
-Either way, it’s definitely one of the cutest sleeping positions cats assume.
+Either way, it’s one of cats’ cutest sleeping positions.